 IPN Blog

-Full disclosure: The blog coordinator and the ad-hoc review committee for each submission reserves the right to reject a submission outright after the first round of review.
+The blog coordinators reserve the right to reject a submission outright after the first round of review.
 This is uncommon but can happen if claims are not well-founded and/or if the submission requires too much editorial work.
 This is done at the discretion of the review committee.

 Ancient Medicine in Modern Practice